 Related Reading: Common Mistakes Men Make in Divorce

 What If Your Spouse Makes a Big Purchase During Divorce?

 One frequent worry is that the other side will run out and use community funds on big-ticket items.
 Warring spouses have been known to drain joint accounts.
 Reckless spending like this can put you in a hole.
 If you have this concern, there are ways to prevent this type of behavior.

-You should always keep an eye on finances.
+You should always keep an eye on your finances.
 Additionally, depending on the circumstances, it’s possible to convince the court to call for a temporary financial restraining order.

 Financing Major Purchases

 Most major purchases are financed.
-Cars, houses, furniture, electronics.
-At times it may look like your future-ex is on a spending jag, but that’s not always the whole truth.
+Cars, houses, furniture, electronics, and the like.
+At times it may look like your future ex is on a spending jag, but that’s not always the whole truth.